flype44/VControl/DOCUMENTATION.md

 This command change the Vampire `FastIDE` mode for faster-than-legacy `IDE` devices reads.

 NO WARRANTY IS PROVIDED.
 USE AT YOUR OWN RISK.
-NO WARRANTY IS PROVIDED.
-USE AT YOUR OWN RISK.
-NO WARRANTY IS PROVIDED.
-USE AT YOUR OWN RISK.

 **INPUT :**